b0bf15h/dsa4266_wooper/README.md

 ```
 python main.py -d ./data -s 2  # add -r 0.7 for 70-30 split
 ```
-This script will output 4 pickled dataframes, the first 2 can be used for hyperparameter tuning while the next 2 are used to evaluate model performance. \
+This script will output 5 pickled dataframes into **dsa4266_wooper/data**, train and validation are used for hyperparameter tuning, train_final and test_final are used to evaluate model performance, full_balanced_dataset can be used to train the final model since it contains the most information. \
 \
 **E.g.** "train_OHE.pkl" , "validation_OHE.pkl", "train_final_OHE.pkl", "test_final_OHE.pkl".